Hosting a Cookie Swap

 - Explain in your invite there are no duplicate cookie recipes.
 So if someone is making that kind already, they need to make something else.

 If you want, have a contest (explain in your invitation) for the best tasting cookie and best cookie display.
 You may want to give people a space limit or you will run out of space.
-So maybe tell people their display on a 1 foot square space.
+Be sure to note this information on your invitation for the cookie swap.
 If space isn’t a problem, don’t limit them!

 Most of all enjoy the time with your friends and family.